teoshuting/Campaign-Conversion-Checker/README.md

 ## 𐙚 Campaign Conversion Checker 𐙚
 Say goodbye to spreadsheet headaches, strained eyeballs and endless “just checking in” emails.
 I built a web-based bestie that instantly cross-checks campaign leads with your master opportunity list so you can see exactly which campaign leads have converted!
 ---

 ### ᯓᡣ𐭩 Features
+You can try it out yourself with the (synthetic) sample data provided!
+For the date, please choose any date in 2024

 1. **Upload Master File** – Contains registration details of ALL business opportunities.
 ![Upload Master File](/images/step_1.png)